Describe the state of alternative fuels.

 In today’s vehicle landscape, the continued focus on reducing carbon emissions and enhancing fuel efficiency has led to viable alternative fuel technologies for most – but not all – vehicle classes.

-What types of vehicles are ideal for ANG technology?
+What types of vehicles are ideal for NeuFuel technology?

-What are the potential savings for using ANG?
+What are the potential savings for using NeuFuel?

 The U.S. Department of Energy (DOE) alternative fuel price report shows fuel savings for natural gas users can be up to $2.50 per gasoline-gallon equivalent (GGE) compared to conventional gasoline.